-On Rocky Linux, there are multiple groups of packages that provide a Desktop Environment.
+On Rocky Linux, multiple groups of packages provide a Desktop Environment.
 For this example, you will install and configure the XFCE as the Desktop Environment for the VNC Server on the Rocky Linux system.

-Before starting installing packages, run the following dnf command to upgrade installed packages to the latest version.
+Before installing packages, run the following dnf command to upgrade installed packages to the latest version.

 sudo dnf update

-Next, you will install the Desktop Environment XFCE via the group package "Xfce" provided by the Rocky Linux repository.
+Next, you will install the Desktop Environment XFCE via the group package "Xfce" the Rocky Linux repository provided.
 Also, you will install the group package "base-x" which contains Xorg packages.

 sudo dnf groupinstall "Xfce" "base-x"